LostArtefacts/TRX/docs/trx/lua/reference/PATH.md

 ## <a id="path" name="path"></a>Paths module

-Naming a place on disk.
-A path is a value rather than text, so joining one is `/` and the parts of it are read off it, and the places the engine keeps its own files are named here. [`trx.json`](JSON.md#json) takes one wherever it takes a file.
+Filesystem paths for Lua scripts.
+A path is a value rather than text, so joining one uses `/` and its parts are properties.
+Scripts can read and write under the game's own directories, and nowhere else.

 ### Properties